-That’s Dad Poet, not to be confused with Dead Poet.
+Updating this for the new year, and I still can’t let this dumb joke go: That’s Dad Poet, not to be confused with Dead Poet.
 I understand that there is an entire society for Dead Poets, but I am not yet qualified to join their ranks.
+There, got it out of my system.
+Again.

 Some sage once said that there is only room in a man’s life for one great passion, or maybe it was obsession.
 Either way, if this is true I must accept the fact that I will never be famous for anything.
 One passion?
 It was true of Jesus in his quest to save the human race; it was true of Buddha with his quest for peace.
 But then again, I imagine that Jesus was a damned good carpenter and that Siddhartha must have had a hobby or two, maybe butterfly watching?

-In the past I found myself with multiple blogs for multiple purposes, and I realized that not only was my story a bit hard to follow, but the task of keeping up with its various locations was prohibitive.
-So I decided to bring all my loves and obsessions together in one central hub, here on The Dad Poet Blog.
-I’ve talked about wearing “different hats” as if my personalities change with the change clothes, but the truth is that underneath this scalp I am just one person with many loves, challenges and responsibilities, not so different from you.
+In the past I found myself with multiple blogs for various purposes, and I realized that not only was my story becoming a bit hard to follow, but my task of keeping up with its various locations was progressively prohibitive.
+So I decided to bring all my loves and obsessions together into one central hub, here on The Dad Poet blog.
+That move goes directly against the usual blog and website advice, which is to specialize, find a unique niche, tailor your topic to your audience.
+Well to me that sounds backwards.
+Find an audience and then craft everything you write toward them?
+Ah, but then it becomes all about stats and views, and not (I hate this buzz word) Content.

-I am again at school, and in the past have studied education, English and religion.
-I have worked as a cruise tour co-host, a radio personality and program director, a waiter and restaurant manager, a customer service representative and a voice for weather forecasts all over the country.
-Lately I have found myself something of a reluctant restaurateur.
-Hence the return to university.
+I have studied education, English, and religion.
+I have worked as a cruise tour co-host, a radio personality and program director, a waiter and restaurant manager, a customer service representative and a voice for a major national weather company.

 I have traveled but have yet to see Alaska, Germany or Italy.
 The Caribbean was fun, but my favorite holiday was in Northern Ireland with my oldest son, visiting the dear Vince and his husband David.
 But I have also had the privilege of showing them around the woods and waterways of Penn’s Woods, my home country.